Azure-Samples/ms-identity-android-java/README.md

 * Android SDK
 * An internet connection
 * An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+    * For Customer Identity and Access Management (CIAM), they will need to designate the tenant as a CIAM tenant as it is being created.
 * One or more user accounts in your Azure AD tenant.

 ## Steps to run the app